Tallinn, Estonia: Fascinating Capital City

 Old is reflected in new in Rotermann district of Tallinn, Estonia.

 Another way to see Tallinn’s ‘then’ and ‘now,’ side by side, is to visit the Rotermann neighborhood, a warehouse district being revitalized with offices, restaurants, apartments, shops and people-friendly streets and squares.
-It’s a compact area, but an enjoyable to browse.
+It’s a compact area, but enjoyable to browse.
 We stopped for lunch at Restoran Platz, meeting our friendly waitress, Mari-Liis, who gave us all sorts of travel advice.
 After our dinner of marlin and salmon (seafood abounds in Estonia), we were also introduced to Vana Tallinn–a tasty, aromatic brandy.

 We asked everyone we met what Estonians’ response was to the situation in the Ukraine.
 Crimea’s annexation by Russia had been declared less than three months earlier.
 The concern is palpable, but everyone we talked to felt confident in NATO support.